|Display shows noise but no signals

 ||Check your cabling for a loose connection

-Check the Bal/Unbal switch on the back of LP-PAN
+Check the Bal/Unbal switch on the back of LP-PAN, or the BAL-UNBAL jumpers on LP-PAN 2.

 Check for power supply ground differences between radio and LP-PAN.